docQodly/docs/docs/language/basics/lang-number.md

 ---
 id: lang-number
-title: Number
+title: Numeric
 ---

-Number is a generic term that stands for:
+Numeric is a generic term that stands for:

-- Real variable or expression.
-The range for the real data type is ±1.7e±308 (13 significant digits).
+- Number attribute, variable or expression.
+The range for the number data type is ±1.7e±308 (13 significant digits).
 - Integer attribute, variable or expression.
 The range for the integer data type (4-byte Long integer) is -2^31..(2^31)-1.

-You can assign any number data type to another; Qodly does the conversion, truncating or rounding if necessary.
+You can assign any numeric data type to another; Qodly does the conversion, truncating or rounding if necessary.
 However, when values are out of range, the conversion will not return a valid value.
-You can mix number data types in expressions.
+You can mix numeric data types in expressions.

-## Number literals
+## Numeric literals

 A numeric literal constant is written as a real number with a period (.) as decimal separator.
 Here are some examples of numeric constants: